 If your FAFSA is selected for verification, additional documents will be required.
 Green River will send you a letter requesting the additional forms.
 When all required documents have been received by Green River Community College, students' files are put in line to be reviewed.
 This process can take up to 3 months before a student is awarded funding.

 If your financial aid eligibility has not been determined by the time tuition payments are due, you will be asked to pay your own tuition.
-You may request a tuition payment plan from Enrollment Services.
+There is an Easy Payment Plan (STEP) offered by Green River.